kremec/SubNotes-Quartz/content/3-2 Programiranje specifičnih platform/Background processing.md

 WorkManager CoroutineWorker: work is done in Coroutine $\rightarrow$ more efficient
 ### When to use what
-==Best effort execution - Coroutines== (eg. update UI which may temporarily unavailable in background) ==Guaranteed execution at current moment - ForegroundService, WorkManager== (eg. ensuring when user hits pay button the transaction is processed)
+==Best effort execution - Coroutines== (eg. update UI which may temporarily unavailable in background) ==Guaranteed execution at current moment - ForegroundService, WorkManager== (eg. when user hits pay button the transaction is processed)
 ==Guaranteed eventual execution - WorkManager== (eg. reminding user to exercise) ==Guaraneteed execution at exact (periodic) times== - extremely difficult:
 - make app exempt from battery optimization